Boni Pueri

 Boni Pueri is a Czech boys' choir founded in 1982, which has become one of Europe's most famous musical ensembles.

-The choir
+Choir

 The Czech boys' choir Boni Pueri ("Good Boys") has held more than 2,500 concerts in North America, Asia, and Europe, produced thirteen recordings, and been invited to participate in various other recordings with Supraphon, EMI, BMG, and ArcoDiva.
 In addition, Boni Pueri has been featured on a number of television and radio broadcasts.
 The choirs are invited to perform regularly with eminent artists, including José Carreras, and with other important ensembles and orchestras around the world.

 Boni Pueri is also a private music school with 350 students and since 2006 has been under the patronage of the Czech Ministry of Education.
 They are a cultural ambassador of the "European Federation of Choirs of the Union".

 Concerts and tours

 Boni Pueri has been privileged to perform in some of the world's great concert halls including Grace Cathedral in San Francisco, Winspear Centre in Edmonton, Alberta, Canada, the Tokyo Bunka Kaikan, Seoul Arts Centre, Concertgebouw in Amsterdam, De Doelen in Rotterdam, Basilica di S. Maria Maggiore in Bergamo, Italy, Meistersingerhalle in Nuremberg, and the Rudolfinum Dvořák Hall in Prague.